CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-structured skill description with strong trigger terms and clear 'what/when' guidance.
 Its main weakness is that the capability description could be more specific about the concrete actions involved (e.g., exponential backoff configuration, retry logic, concurrency limits).
-Overall it performs well for skill selection purposes due to its explicit trigger list and narrow domain focus.
+The explicit trigger term list and 'Use when' clause make it highly effective for skill selection.

 Suggestions